The Special Subject Teachers’ Online Conference

 Speech Formation and Grammar.
 Muscles and skeleton.
 Relaxation of standards in teacher training.
 Dearth of examples of good usage.
 Common errors of teachers.
 Lie and lay.

-Your Language!
+6.29: Watch Your Language!
 Part 2 (15:40)

 Latin and Latin Grammar.
 Fading away of “case” in English.
 Pronouns after “than.”
 Weakening of understanding of “I” as subject and preference for “me” as object.
 Present Perfect and Past Perfect.
 Teacher’s usage must become more grammatically complex in the upper grades.